 7 Tips to Conquer Disney World 4th of July Crowds

 Mapping out your day is a good way to make sure you’re able to enjoy each must do item.
-Route your path around the park in advance by downloading a map online or on your phone.

 Does Disney do anything for 4th of July?

+Absolutely!
 Each year, Disney Parks have special entertainment and character meet-and-greets throughout the parks to celebrate Independence Day.

 Below are the main Disney parks participating in this year’s holiday.